 View Related Products by Product Action

-Keywords: (RS)-AMPA hydrobromide, supplier, water, soluble, Glutamate, AMPA, Receptors, iGlur, Ionotropic, AMPA, Receptors, Tocris Bioscience
+Keywords: (RS)-AMPA hydrobromide, (RS)-AMPA hydrobromide supplier, water, soluble, Glutamate, AMPA, Receptors, iGlur, Ionotropic, 1074, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for (RS)-AMPA hydrobromide include:

-Iskandrani et al (2015) Impact of subanesthetic doses of ketamine on AMPA-mediated responses in rats: An in vivo electrophysiological study on monoaminergic and glutamatergic neurons.
+Iskandrani et al (2015) Impact of subanesthetic doses of KA on AMPA-mediated responses in rats: An in vivo electrophysiological study on monoaminergic and glutamatergic neurons.
 J Neurosci 29 792 PMID: 25759403

 Chanda et al (2013) Neurons generated by direct conversion of fibroblasts reproduce synaptic phenotype caused by autism-associated neuroligin-3 mutation.
 J Psychopharmacol 110 16622 PMID: 24046374

 Do you know of a great paper that uses (RS)-AMPA hydrobromide from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area